 While puppy vaccinations are generally safe, it’s not uncommon for dogs to experience mild side effects.
 These side effects are usually short-lived and resolve on their own.
 Common side effects include:

-In very rare cases, severe reactions can occur, such as allergic reactions that manifest as vomiting, diarrhea, difficulty breathing, or hives.
+In very rare cases, severe reactions can occur, such as allergic reactions that manifest as vomiting, diarrhoea, difficulty breathing, or hives.
 If you notice any of these symptoms, contact your veterinarian immediately.

 The Importance of a Customised Puppy Vaccination Schedule